 The Sesame Tahini

 If you are considering the name Tahini, the name sesame seed butter may be familiar to you.
-Tahini is a Middle-East sauce that is made from ground toasted sesame seed with a mild, nutty, savory taste.
+Simply put, Tahini is a classic dish from the Middle East.
+People often make it with ground toasted sesame seeds with a mild, nutty, savory taste.

 The Tahini sauce inherent nutrients from sesame seeds as they are rich in protein, fiber, vitamin B, and antioxidants, which are the precious nutrients in peanut butter.
 Furthermore, sesame seeds also support bones, blood cells and reduce inflammation, arthritic knee pain.